-Proof of Agreement
+Proof of Agreement Coordinated Conduct

-- Actions of an association are often taken as evidence of an agreement among the members of the association to take that action. - Even actions of an individual working for the association can be evidence of an agreement among the members to the association.
+- Actions of an association are often taken as evidence of an agreement among the members of the association to take that action. - "Where an organization is controlled by a group of competitors, it is considered to be a conspiracy of its members" - N. Texas Specialty Physicians v.
+FTC (5th Cir.
+2008) - Even actions of an individual working for the association can be evidence of an agreement among the members to the association.